Som-Energia/somenergia-tomatic/doc/userguides.md

 That's why those tutorials are either in Catalan or Spanish.
 Also because of that, the videos are stored in our coorporate Google Drive and are not accessible to every one.
-We have no reason to keep them private, just few time to publish them.
+We have no reason to keep them private, but lack of time to publish them.
 If you need them, just do a request._